ultravioletrs/cocos/cli/README.md

 ##### Flags
 - -a, --algorithm string        Algorithm type to run (default "bin")
+-     --args stringArray        Arguments to pass to the algorithm
 -     --python-runtime string   Python runtime to use (default "python3")
 - -r, --requirements string     Python requirements file

 #### Upload Dataset